krypt0k1/wgu_capstone_repo/README.md

 ### Problem Statement

-The rise of quantum computing threatens to break the classical cryptographic algorithms (like RSA and ECC) that secure modern digital infrastructure.
+The rise of quantum computing threatens to compromise the classical cryptographic algorithms (such as RSA and ECC) that secure modern digital infrastructure.
 While NIST has standardized new quantum-resistant algorithms like CRYSTALS-Dilithium (ML-DSA), enterprises lack empirical data on how these new algorithms perform on their existing HSM hardware.
 This knowledge gap makes it difficult to plan for migration, creating a significant security risk.

 ### Solution